awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-an-assembly-workflow-job.md

-# Setting Up an Assembly Workflow Job<a name="setting-up-an-assembly-workflow-job"></a>
+# Setting up an assembly workflow job<a name="setting-up-an-assembly-workflow-job"></a>

 Follow these steps to set up a job that combines assembly workflow features such as input clipping, input stitching, graphic overlay, and sidecar captions sync\.
 Doing these tasks in this order can make setup easier\.
 In particular, we recommend that you specify your input clips last\.
 This is because each input timeline counts frames from the entire input, not from each individual clip\.

+**Note**
+You can’t use input clipping for audio\-only jobs\.
+All job outputs must have video\.

 This procedure relies on the concept of input and output timelines\.
-For more information, see [How MediaConvert Uses Timelines to Assemble Jobs](how-mediaconvert-uses-timelines-to-assemble-jobs.md)\.
+For more information, see [How MediaConvert uses timelines to assemble jobs](how-mediaconvert-uses-timelines-to-assemble-jobs.md)\.

 **To set up an assembly workflow job \(console\)**